maciekwolus/teeth_segment/README.md

 This project compares two semantic segmentation architectures — the classical **U-Net** and the transformer-based **SegFormer (MiT-B4)** — for the task of detecting and segmenting teeth in panoramic dental X-ray images.
 It was developed as part of my master’s thesis in applied computer science and explores deep learning's potential in assisting digital dentistry diagnostics.

+Important part - images were resized because my hardware could not handle training at the original resolution.

 ---

 ## 🧠 Project Overview